yehia67/documentation/wallets/0.1/hub/how-to-guides/get-started-with-rest-api.md

 4\.
 Send some IOTA tokens to one of the user's deposit addresses

 :::info:
-[Trinity](root://wallets/0.1/trinity/introduction/overview.md) is the official IOTA wallet, which makes it easy to send IOTA tokens.
+You can use the [official Trinity wallet](root://wallets/0.1/trinity/introduction/overview.md) to send IOTA tokens.
 :::

 5\.
 Get the balance and history for the user